 - 10.18 I cannot find the Manage Conference Call on my Samsung Galaxy S4

 - 10.19 I find it bogus using a phone where you cannot use conference; I might need to use my old phone.
 Due to this CDMA and GSM technology thing.
-I am not sure what are the difference
+I am not sure what the difference is

-- 10.20 I do not see Merge or conference call on my phone and so as Additional settings, where can I look this up?
+- 10.20 I do not see Merge or Conference Call on my phone and so as Additional settings, where can I look this up?

-- 10.21 There is no additional settings when I go to Apps then settings, any work around
+- 10.21 There is no Additional Settings when I go to Apps then Settings.
+Any work around?

 - 10.22 How many calls can be merged at one time?